Introduction of Ledger Posting

 Utility or advantages of Ledger

-Ledger becomes useful to get the following information
+Ledger posting in accounting becomes useful to get the following information

-Final Account Preparation: It gives the information about the different accounts of a ledger for the preparation of final accounts of a business at the end of the year.
+It gives information about the different accounts of a ledger for the preparation of final accounts of a business at the end of the year.